-1 myself 3 itself 5 herself

-2 himself 4 yourself

-a 2 40)) Focus on the instructions and make sure Sts understand the word tip (= a useful piece of advice).
+1 myself 3 itself 5 herself 2 himself 4 yourself Spirit Contactor Street Street a 2,40)) Focus on the instructions and make sure Sts understand the word tip (= a useful piece of advice).

-Play the audio once the whole way through for Sts to listen and complete each gap.
+Play the audio once all the way through for Sts to listen and fill in the blanks.
 Play the audio again as necessary.
+Get Sts to compare with a partner and then check answers.

-Before playing the audio, go through the listening script and decide if you need to pre-teach / check any lexis to help Sts when they listen.

-Tip 1 Change the language to English on all the gadgets you have, for example on your phone, or laptop, or tablet.

-Tip 2 Do things that you like doing, but in English.

-Tip 3 Try to find an English-speaking boyfriend or girlfriend.

-Tip 4 Get a vocabulary learning app for your phone.

-Tip 5 Book yourself a holiday in an English-speaking country.

-Tip 6 Listen to as many songs as possible in English, and then learn to sing them.
+- Before playing the audio, go through the listening script and decide if you need to preteach / check any lexis to help Sts when they listen. - Tip 1 Change the language to English on all the gadgets you have, for example on your phone, or laptop, or tablet. - Tip 2 Do things that you like doing, but in English. - Tip 3 Try to find an English-speaking boyfriend or - girlfriend.
+Tip 4 Get a vocabulary learning app for your phone. - Tip 5 Book yourself a vacation in an English-speaking country. - Tip 6 Listen to as many songs as possible in English, and then learn to sing them.

 One very easy thing you can do is just change the language to English on all the gadgets you have, for example on your phone, or laptop, or tablet.
-That way you're reading English every day and without really noticing you just learn a whole lot of vocabulary, for example the things you see on your screen like 'Are you sure you want to shut down now?', things like that.
+That way you're reading English every day and without really noticing you just learn a whole lot of vocabulary, for example the things you see on your screen like "Are you sure you want to shut down now?," things like that.

-My tip is do things that you like doing, but in English.
-So for example if you like reading, then read in English, if you like the cinema, watch films in English with subtitles, if you like computer games, play them in English.
+My tip is to do things that you like doing, but in English.
+So for example if you like reading, then read in English, if you like movies, watch them in English with subtitles, if you like computer games, play them in English.
 But don't do things you don't enjoy in your language, I mean if you don't like reading in your language, you'll enjoy it even less in English, and so you probably won't learn anything.